-- The coronavirus continues to witness new waves and the ACT-Accelerator to ensure equitable distribution of health tools would continue to need world finance. - The Financial Intermediary Fund for pandemic prevention and response hosted by the World Bank to be truly inclusive and universally accessible.
+• The Financial Intermediary Fund for pandemic prevention and response hosted by the World Bank to be truly inclusive and universally accessible.

-From India's perspective the focus would be on IMF Quota and Governance as also that of other IFI's.
-Further the issues of climate financing, digital assets and capital flows are likely to continue to feature in the G20 agenda.
-There also exists an extraordinarily challenging macroeconomic environment.
+From India's perspective the focus would be on:

+- IMF Quota and Governance as also that of other IFI's. - The issues of climate financing, digital assets and capital flows which are likely to continue to feature in the G20 agenda. - There also exists an extraordinarily challenging macroeconomic environment.
 Nearly 60 percent of the Low-Income Countries are facing an unbearable debt burden.
-It is likely that the G20 will come together to establish new rules and timelines for the common framework.
-Further the G20 must continue to fight the crisis of climate change and send clear signals to decarbonize the economy.
-Lastly G20 must do everything in its power to keep inflation in range, to protect the living standards for vulnerable people.
+It is likely that the G20 will come together to establish new rules and timelines for the common framework. - The G20 must continue to fight the crisis of climate change and send clear signals to decarbonize the economy. - Lastly, G20 must do everything in its power to keep inflation in range, to protect the living standards for vulnerable people.